How to Get Your First Consulting Client (Guide)

 Qualifying (v.): Developing a conditional understanding of a potential client and their needs to increase the probability of closing the sale.

-The goal is simple: to make sure there really is a good business fit between what consulting services you have to offer, and what the client is willing and able to buy.
+The goal is simple: To make sure there really is a good business fit between what consulting services you have to offer, and what the client is willing and able to buy.

 Ask these qualifying questions